WDET-FM

-WDET-FM (101.9 MHz) is a public radio station in Detroit, Michigan.
-It is owned by Wayne State University with its studios and transmitter in the Cass Corridor neighborhood.
-WDET broadcasts shows from National Public Radio, Public Radio International and American Public Media.
-The station is the primary provider of news involving the American automotive industry, and the Michigan Association of Broadcasters (MAB) named WDET the 2021 and 2022 Public Radio Station of the Year.
+WDET-FM (101.9 FM) is a noncommercial radio station licensed to Detroit, Michigan, United States.
+It is owned by Wayne State University with its studios on the first floor of the University Towers on the WSU campus on Cass Avenue and a transmitter near the campus and the intersection of Cass Avenue and Canfield Street, both in the Cass Corridor neighborhood.
+WDET broadcasts shows from NPR, PRX and APM.
+The Michigan Association of Broadcasters (MAB) named WDET the 2021 and 2022 Public Radio Station of the Year.

-WDET-FM has an effective radiated power (ERP) of 48,000 watts.
 It is licensed to broadcast using HD Radio technology.
 WDET-FM's signal covers much of Southeast Michigan and part of Southwestern Ontario.